OpenNative/open-native/README.md

 For now, we're happy just to have pushed the first domino in allowing communities to work together on solving the same problems.

-To keep updated on future developments and the blog posts to come, you can follow the [Open Native](https://github.com/OpenNative/open-native) repo (a star would be nice, too!) and, humbly, ourselves:
+To keep updated on future developments and the blog posts to come, you can follow this repo (a star would be nice, too!) and, humbly, ourselves:

 - **Ammar Ahmed**: [Twitter](https://twitter.com/ammarahm_ed), [GitHub](https://github.com/ammarahm-ed)
 - **Jamie Birch**: [Twitter](https://twitter.com/LinguaBrowse), [GitHub](https://github.com/shirakaba)